Madha Yaanai Koottam: Plot

-The film revolves around the family of Jayakkodi Thevar (Muruganji), who has two wives.
+The film revolves around the family of Jayakkodi Thevar, who has two wives.
 Jayakkodi is a respected landowner whose family has helped develop the village for generations.
-However, his first wife Sevanamma (Viji Chandrasekhar) and her elder brother Veera Thevar (Vela Ramamoorthy) control the local gangs and are feared by the villagers.
+However, his first wife Sevanamma and her elder brother Veera Thevar control the local gangs and are feared by the villagers.
 Despite being 25 years older and already having four sons, Veera married Sevanamma's daughter and has a son of age 12 with her.
-Jayakkodi prefers to live with his second wife and her children, Parthiban (Kathir) and Ammu (Vinitha).
-Because of her husband's preference of his second wife, Sevanamma dislikes the second wife and her children.
-Veera blames his brother-in-law's second wife and her children of destroying his sister's life, and he hates them, too.
-The only member of the first wife's family that accepts the second wife's family is Jayakkodi's drunkard eldest son, Boologarasa (Kalaiyarasan).
+Jayakkodi prefers to live with his second wife and her children, Parthiban and Ammu.
+Because of her husband's preference for his second wife, Sevanamma dislikes the second wife and her children.
+Veera blames his brother-in-law's second wife and her children for destroying his sister's life, and he hates them, too.
+The only member of the first wife's family that accepts the second wife's family is Jayakkodi's drunkard eldest son Boologarasa.
 However, he is often powerless against his mother and maternal uncle.
-The relatives of Jayakkodi also do not deal closely with his second family as his second-wife is of lower caste.
+Jayakkodi's relatives also do not deal closely with his second family as his second-wife is of lower caste.

 Ponram is a newly rich person from same village and caste as Jayakkodi, and he wants to replace Jayakkodi as the most respected person.
 After being outshone in temple donations, Ponram competes with Veera for land tender from the forest department.
 When Jayakkodi comes to the tender, Veera leaves it out of respect, but Jayakkodi loses it to Ponram.
 Ponram's younger brother insults Jayakkodi, and later that night, he is brutally killed by Veera and his sons.
 Jayakkodi goes to pay respects to Ponram's brother, and a fight erupts between Ponram and Parthi.
 Jayakkodi and Parthi are arrested.
 Veera comes to their aid by using a related lawyer and saves them without hassle.
 Ponram swears revenge on Jayakkodi's entire family.